BESaw/sqliteflow.github.io/index.md

 ## Support or Contact

 Have any questions or feature requests?
-Create a issue [here](https://github.com/SQLiteFlow/SQLiteFlow-Issues/issues).
+Please feel free to create a issue [here](https://github.com/SQLiteFlow/SQLiteFlow-Issues/issues).